Blackjacx/PublicCodeLibrary/README.md

 PublicCodeLibrary
 =================

-An Xcode 4 project to build a Real Static Universal Framework (armv7, armv7s, simulator) of my iOS library.
-The library simplifies daily development by providing useful and well documented code (e.g categories, wrapper classes, ...)
+An Xcode 4 project to build a static library of my iOS library.
+You need to build for Simulator as well as for your favourite architecture and link all together to get a universal library.
+The library simplifies daily development by providing useful and well documented code (e.g categories, wrapper classes, ...).

 Next Steps / History
 --------------------